Báb

 When the Báb was executed for apostasy, he was tied up in a public square in Tabriz and faced a firing squad of 750 rifles.
-When the smoke cleared, with around ten thousand watching, the Báb had disappeared, only to be returned and shot a second time.
-This widely documented phenomenon aroused even more interest in his message.
+Following the first volley, the Báb was discovered to be missing and later found and returned to the square.
+He was eventually killed by the second volley.
+Accounts differ on the details, but all agree that the first volley failed to kill him.
+This widely documented event increased interest in his message.
 His remains were secretly stored and transported until they were interred in 1909 into the shrine built for them by ʻAbdu'l-Bahá on the slopes of Mount Carmel.

 To Baháʼís, the Báb fills a similar role as Elijah in Judaism or John the Baptist in Christianity: a forerunner or founder of their own religion.
-Adherence to the Báb as a divine messenger has survived into modern times in the form of the 5-8 million member Baháʼí Faith, whose founder, Baháʼu'lláh, claimed in 1863 to be the fulfillment of the Báb's prophecy.
+Adherence to the Báb as a divine messenger has survived into modern times in the form of the 8-million-member Baháʼí Faith, whose founder, Baháʼu'lláh, claimed in 1863 to be the fulfillment of the Báb's prophecy.
 The majority of Bábí adherents converted and became Baháʼís by the end of the 19th century.
+The Baháʼís consider him a Manifestation of God, like Adam, Abraham, Moses, Zoroaster, Krishna, the Buddha, Jesus, Muhammad and Baháʼu'lláh.